pcardotatgit/XDR_Workflows_and_Stuffs/100-SecureX_automation_lab/readme.md

     In case of failure, check your configuration file ( host, host_for_token, ctr_client_ID, ctr_client_password )

     FYI : this part is managed by the **@app.route('/check')** route in the **app.py** script.
 It asks for a token to SecureX/Cisco XDR and reads Incidents.
+If it succeed to do so then the success message appears.

-9. At this point you are ready to run the half of the full demo ( the Detection and Alert part )
+9. **At this point you are ready to run the first part of the demo ( the Detection and Alert part )**

-First log into you SecureX / Cisco XDR tenant and open the **incident manager** into the **SecureX Ribbon**...
+First log into your SecureX / Cisco XDR tenant and open the **incident manager** into the **SecureX Ribbon**...
 Have a look to the existing incidents.

 You are supposed to have no incidents named **PVT Endpoint Infection Demo**.